Skip navigation links

 Selecting Culture Media

 There are several choices of plate media that can be used to culture bacteria.
 The plates you choose will depend on the treatment decisions you are making, as well as the availability of plates in your area.
-Dr. Pamela Ruegg of the University of Wisconsin will discuss bi-, tri-, and quad-plates and the different media to select for which bacteria you are testing for in your on-farm culture laboratory.
+Dr. Pamela Ruegg will discuss bi-, tri-, and quad-plates and the different media to select for which bacteria you are testing for in your on-farm culture laboratory.

 Mastitis Severity Scoring